Zar je važno da l' se peva ili pjeva... World Tour: Background

 On May 12, 2018, Brena announced 4 new dates for Banja Luka, Budva, Velika Kladuša and Svrljig.

 On September 27, 2018, the Australia leg was announced.

-After the Australian part of the tour, Brena announced a break because she wants to be in Serbia when her stepson Philip and daughter-in-law Alexandra get a baby.
+After the Australian part of the tour, Brena announced a break because she wants to be in Serbia when her stepson Filip and daughter-in-law Aleksandra get a baby.

 On March 17, 2020, Brena announced the postponement of all her business obligations and concerts due to the COVID-19 pandemic.

 Set list

 This setlist was obtained from the concert of October 20, 2018 held at Štark Arena in Belgrade.
 It does not represent all shows throughout the tour.